Any issues or questions during the build, you can email us at email@example.com or message us on facebook, we’ll be happy to help!

 This diagram totally applies to feathers too!
 So we’ve included our safety kit, but with larger 60A fuse wire.
 The 12V LED is fine for 4S, but we’d recommend finding a higher voltage power light for 5S!

-Note often these ESCs have built in BECs – be sure to only use one BEC in your bot to power your receiver, we generally recommend using an external BEC, but if you want to use one off your ESC of the two drive ESC – disable the other by cutting the red wire off the servo connector.
+Be sure to only use one BEC in your bot to power your receiver, we generally recommend using an external BEC, but if you want to use one off your ESC of the two drive ESC – disable the other by cutting the red wire off the servo connector.
 If you use an external BEC, cut the red wire on all ESCs’ servo connectors in your bot.

 Binding Receiver to Transmitter, Mixing to set up drive